 Child custody in Thailand or a divorce in Thailand with child custody becomes complex very quickly.
 If you came to live in Thailand or on holiday and have now heard that you are going to be a father, then child custody may come to mind.
 The Civil and Commercial Code in Thailand lays down the law with regards to child custody.
 Consider the following example of how this would work if you are in this position.
-If you are not married to the Thai women then she alone has child custody and is the sole custodian and guardian of the child.
+If you are not married to the Thai woman then she alone has child custody and is the sole custodian and guardian of the child.

-If you are the biological father of the child and you wish to have custody or joint custody, then you will first need to speak to attorney about child legitimization.
-This is an application to court to have this done as most times the women do not voluntary agreement to this for fear of losing custody of the child.
-Once you have completed this process then the next step is another application to court for full child custody.
+If you are the biological father of the child and you wish to have custody or joint custody, then you will first need to speak to an attorney about child legitimization.
+This is an application to the court to have this done as most times the women do not voluntarily agree to this for fear of losing custody of the child.
+Once you have completed this process then the next step is another application to the court for full child custody.

-Most times child custody dispute come from a divorce.
+Most times child custody disputes come from a divorce.
 Sometimes people can agree on the guardianship of the child and many times they don’t.
-The courts will then make the final judgement as to who will be the guardian of the child.
+The courts will then make the final judgment as to who will be the guardian of the child.
 As stated above the guardian could be a family member if they find neither of you fit to be a parent or think that staying in Thailand with the aunt or family member is in the best interest of the child.

-1. How long has the child lived in Thailand and how old is the child;
+1. – How long has the child lived in Thailand and how old is the child;

-2. Are the parents in stable employment;
+2. – Are the parents in stable employment;

-3. Are there any issues with abuse;
+3. – Are there any issues with abuse;

-4. What does the child want and should there be a psychological evaluation;
+4. – What does the child want and should there be a psychological evaluation;

-5. What is in the best interest of the child.
+5. – What is in the best interest of the child.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.